padlocbio/padloc-db/README.md

 ####  Optional fields

-These fields are for reference only, and are not required by [PADLOC](https://github.com/leightonpayne/padloc).
+These fields are for reference only, and are not strictly required by [PADLOC](https://github.com/leightonpayne/padloc).

 | Field            | Example                          | Description                                                  |
 | ---------------- | -------------------------------- | ------------------------------------------------------------ |